Gammaalpha/react-enhanced-components/README.md

 ## Current bugs and issues

-None at this time.
+If bugs are found please raise an issue.

+### DataTable

+    No issues reported.
 Yay!

-If any are found please raise an issue.
+### RichTextEditor

+- Image not inserting in the indicated cursor location.

+- State not clearing for new image insertion.

+- Font color and highlight glitch on selection.

 ## Resolved bugs